 After you’ve filled up and cooled down, you can begin the hike to Kurama, which takes you past impressive cedar roots, shrines, temples and a museum.
 The route takes 2–3 hours and is reasonably easy, with a few tough spots along the way.
 It finishes close to Kurama Onsen, where you can soak your weary muscles before catching the free shuttle bus back to Kurama Station.

-5. Visit Japan’s Venice in Omihachiman
+5. Visiting Japan’s Venice in Omihachiman

 A canal town close to Lake Biwa, Omihachiman is an underrated gem with plenty to see.
-Originally a transport hub thanks to its waterways, the castle town was divided by the main canal with samurai one one side and common people on the other.
+Originally a transport hub thanks to its waterways, the castle town was divided by the main canal with samurai on one side and common people on the other.

-Not to be confused with Tokyo’s Takao, this is a stunning mountain area dotted with temples and a perfect shady escape.
+Not to be confused with Tokyo’s Mt.
+Takao, this is a stunning mountain area dotted with temples and a perfect shady escape.
 There are three main temples: Kozanji, which is a UNESCO World Heritage Site, Jingoji and Saimyoji—all in the forested valley.
 The area is most popular during autumn as it has some amazing color changes, but in summer you can take advantage of the shady forests and avoid the crowds too.
-After exploring the three temple complexes you can enjoy a river walk along the base of Mount Atago, with plenty of swimming spots along the way.
+After exploring the three temple complexes you can enjoy a river walk along the base of Mt.
+Atago, with plenty of swimming spots along the way.